ZahraaM95/Tafsir/README.md

 🌟 Gemini AI Bot 🤖
 A Flutter application designed for dream interpretation using Google's Gemini AI.
-This app allows you to input your dreams and receive instant interpretations, helping you understand your dreams in a new and exciting way!
+This app allows you to input your dreams and receive instant interpretations, helping you understand your dreams !